Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Previous results for the perfect memory case

 for $\gamma\ne1/2$, while $P_0^{(st)}=q$ for $\gamma=1/2$.
 The distribution decays exponentially with the distance $|n|$ to the origin and is given by

 with

 A quick analysis of Eq. (\ref{P0}) shows that $P_0^{(st)}>0$ for all $q>0$ and $\gamma>0$.
 Consequently, the localization length $\xi=(\ln a)^{-1}$ is always finite and the walker localizes for any non-zero parameter values $q$ and $\gamma$, a fact that was checked in numerical simulations of the model \cite{FBGM2017}.
-In addition, the agreement of Eqs. (\ref{P0})-(\ref{Pn}) with the numerical simulations was very good (as also illustrated by Fig. \ref{fig:powerlaw}b below), suggesting that the de-correlation approximation above might be exact.
-With the solution (\ref{P0})-(\ref{Pn}) at hand, the participation ratio defined by
+In addition, the agreement of Eqs. (\ref{P0})-(\ref{Pn}) with numerical simulations was very good (as also illustrated by Fig. \ref{fig:powerlaw}b below), suggesting that the de-correlation approximation above might be exact.
+With the solution (\ref{P0})-(\ref{Pn}) at hand, it is also possible to calculate the participation ratio, a quantity of interest to characterize localization in classical \cite{compte1998localization} and quantum systems \cite{hikami1986localization,murphy2011generalized, calixto2015inverse}.
+Here, it is defined as the probability that two independent walkers occupy the same site,